Implications of conformal invariance in momentum space: Abstract

-We present a comprehensive analysis of the implications of conformal invariance for 3-point functions of the stress-energy tensor, conserved currents and scalar operators in general dimension and {\it in momentum space}.
+{ We present a comprehensive analysis of the implications of conformal invariance for 3-point functions of the stress-energy tensor, conserved currents and scalar operators in general dimension and {\it in momentum space}.
 Our starting point is a novel and very effective decomposition of tensor correlators which reduces their computation to that of a number of scalar form factors.
 For example, the most general 3-point function of a conserved and traceless stress-energy tensor is determined by only five form factors.
 Dilatations and special conformal Ward identities then impose additional conditions on these form factors.
 The special conformal Ward identities become a set of first and second order differential equations, whose general solution is given in terms of integrals involving a product of three Bessel functions (`triple-$K$ integrals').
 All in all, the correlators are completely determined up to a number of constants, in agreement with well-known position space results.
-We develop systematic methods for explicitly evaluating the triple-$K$ integrals.
-In odd dimensions they are given in terms of elementary functions while in even dimensions the results involve dilogarithms.
-In some cases, the triple-$K$ integrals diverge and subtractions are necessary and we show how such subtractions are related to conformal anomalies.
+In odd dimensions 3-point functions are finite without renormalisation while in even dimensions non-trivial renormalisation in required.
+In this paper we restrict ourselves to odd dimensions.
+A comprehensive analysis of renormalisation will be discussed elsewhere.

 This paper contains two parts that can be read independently of each other.
-In the first part, we explain the method that leads to the solution for the correlators in terms of triple-$K$ integrals and how to evaluate these integrals, while the second part contains a self-contained presentation of all results.
-Readers interested only in results may directly consult the second part of the paper.
+In the first part, we explain the method that leads to the solution for the correlators in terms of triple-$K$ integrals while the second part contains a self-contained presentation of all results.
+Readers interested only in results may directly consult the second part of the paper. }